 Speaking at a glance

 This is the fun part of the test, for many reasons.
-You get to rest before it, you are a little tired from previous 3 parts and it makes you more relaxed.
+You get to rest before it, you are a little tired from the 3 previous parts and it makes you more relaxed.
 The examiners are trained to smile no matter what, so you feel as if you were speaking to your best friend.

-First sub-part of Speaking test is an interview, which means that the examiner asks you questions about yourself, your work, studies, parents, brothers/sisters, pets, etc. This is an easy task to prepare for.
+The first sub-part of Speaking test is an interview, which means that the examiner asks you questions about yourself, your work, studies, parents, brothers/sisters, pets, etc. This is an easy task to prepare for.

 In the second sub-part of Speaking test you receive a card with 3-4 questions.
-After one minute, that you have to think about something to say, you should give a little speech for one to two minutes, which answers those questions.
-In the end the examiner might ask you a couple of additional questions.
+After one minute, that you have to think about something to say, you should give a short speech for one to two minutes, which answers those questions.
+In the end the examiner might ask you a couple of additional follow-up questions.

 In the third sub-part of the test you have a discussion with examiner.
 The topic is somehow related to the one from section two, but it is about more abstract ideas.
 You have to express and justify an opinion.